Henry Saad: Sixth Circuit nomination under Bush

 The Senate Republicans increased their numbers in the 109th Congress.
 Tensions between the Republicans and Democrats rose dramatically as the Republicans contemplated breaking the filibusters of ten Bush court of appeals nominees (including Saad, McKeague and Griffin) by using the nuclear option.
 During a debate concerning filibusters and the nuclear option, Judge Saad was accused by Sen. Harry Reid (D-Nevada) of having a background that had some national security concerns, apparently in violation of various Senate rules (Senate Rule 29, Section 5).
 Various pundits condemned Sen. Reid for these remarks about a confidential security relationship, comparing it to the Valerie Plame affair within the Bush administration.

-In order to defuse the explosive situation concerning the use of the nuclear option and Democrats' obstruction of President Bush's judicial nominations, fourteen moderate Republican and Democratic senators called the Gang of 14 joined together to forge an agreement to guarantee certain filibustered nominations up or down votes.
+In order to defuse the increasingly hostile situation concerning the use of the nuclear option and Democrats' obstruction of President Bush's judicial nominations, fourteen moderate and institutionalist Republican and Democratic Senators known as the Gang of 14 joined together to forge an agreement that would defuse the situation.
+After negotiations, they agreed to guarantee certain filibustered nominations up or down votes in exchange for retaining the judicial filibuster.
 Henry Saad and William Myers, however, were expressly excluded from the guarantee.
 Saad was excluded due to further opposition from Levin and Stabenow because he had angered Stabenow in September 2003 by sending out an e-mail critical of her participation in his original obstruction.
 In the e-mail, Saad wrote to a supporter about Stabenow, "This is the game they play.
 Pretend to do the right thing while abusing the system and undermining the constitutional process.
 Perhaps some day she will pay the price for her misconduct."
 Stabenow became aware of the e-mail when Saad accidentally sent it not only to the supporter but also to Stabenow's office.

 On March 23, 2006, with no hope of a confirmation vote, Saad withdrew his nomination.
 His 2001-2006 nomination is one of the longest nominations never acted upon by the Senate.
-His nomination was later replaced by that of Raymond Kethledge, who was only confirmed in 2008 after Bush agreed to renominate Helene White, now divorced from Levin's cousin, to the Sixth Circuit.
+His nomination was later replaced by that of Raymond Kethledge, who was only confirmed in 2008 after Bush reluctantly agreed to renominate Helene White, now divorced from Levin's cousin, to the Sixth Circuit.